Post-combustion capture

-Post-combustion capture refers to the removal of CO2 from power station flue gas prior to its compression, transportation and storage in suitable geological formations, as part of carbon capture and storage.
+Post-combustion capture refers to the removal of carbon dioxide (CO2) from a power station flue gas prior to its compression, transportation and storage in suitable geological formations, as part of carbon capture and storage.
 A number of different techniques are applicable, almost all of which are adaptations of acid gas removal processes used in the chemical and petrochemical industries.
 Many of these techniques existed before World War II and, consequently, post-combustion capture is the most developed of the various carbon-capture methodologies.

+Post-combustion capture plant should aim to maximise the capture of CO2 emissions from combustion plant and delivery it to secure sequestration in geological strata.
+Typically, a plant will aim to achieve a CO2 capture rate of >95%.
+To meet the required specification, the following should be monitored: